 There are elections in America now.

-This is this is Qaddafi still speaking.
+This is Qaddafi still speaking.

 Along came a black citizen of Kenyan African origins, a Muslim who had studied in an Islamic school in Indonesia.